owenfhale/bioinfo_class/README.md

 # MHI Bioinformatics Module
 ## Background
 Welcome to the home page of the Microbe Host Interactions bioinformatics module!
-You'll be able to find everything you need for each class in its respective directory inside this repository.
+You'll be able to find everything you need for each class on this page.

-## About us
+## About the instructors:
 ### Owen Hale
  - 4th-year Biological Sciences PhD candidate in [Megan Behringer's lab](https://behringerlab.wixsite.com/index)
  - Uses bioinformatics to study ecology and evolution in the human microbiome